Accessible digital services for the cultural heritage sector

 Achieving your aims through accessible digital services

-Having accessible digital services is important for many of the metrics that teams in the GLAM sector target.
+Having accessible digital services is important for many of the metrics that teams in the GLAM sector track.
 For example, you might track the size and diversity of your audiences, and their level of engagement and satisfaction.
 Hitting these metrics helps you have the impact your institution is aiming for.

 In New Zealand, if you’re a government agency your digital services must be accessible.
 You need to follow the government web standards.